noelboss/featherlight/README.md

 	beforeOpen, beforeClose – Function: null
 Called before the open or close method is executed.
-This function can return false to prevent open or close method from execution. ´this´ is an object and contains the triggering DOM element (if existing) and the related Featherlight objects.
+This function can return false to prevent open or close method from execution. `this` is an object and contains the triggering DOM element (if existing) and the related Featherlight objects.

 	// example
 	beforeOpen: function(event){